 - You need to strike a balance between narrowing down your options and ignoring genuine possibilities.

 It’s all about staying one step ahead of the person you’re trying to recover assets from.
 If you’re dealing with especially valuable assets or a very crafty individual, you don’t want to stay one step behind in your hunt.
 Instead, you want to be able to anticipate the next location that these assets may end up at.
-A wealth of public records can help you anticipate the future location of whatever asset you’re trying to recover.
+Skip tracing through a wealth of public records can help you anticipate the future location of whatever asset you’re trying to recover.

 - Knowing how to anticipate a potential future asset location could save you plenty of money and time.